gottingen/hercules/docs/source/en/tutorials/collections.rst

 .. note::

-    Standary Dictionaries and sets are unordered and are based on :ref:`klib <https://github.com/attractivechaos/klib>`_
+    Standary Dictionaries and sets are unordered and are based on `klib <https://github.com/attractivechaos/klib>`_

 Comprehensions
 --------------------------